spring-attic/spring-android-samples/spring-android-news-reader/README.md

 ## Introduction

 The Spring for Android News Reader sample app illustrates the use of [Spring for Android](http://www.springsource.org/spring-android) and the [Android ROME Feed Reader](http://code.google.com/p/android-rome-feed-reader/) to retrieve RSS and Atom news feeds.
 This project requires set up of the Android SDK.
-See the main README at the root of this repository for more information about configuring your environment.
+See the main [README](../README.md) at the root of this repository for more information about configuring your environment.

-## Build and run the Android client
+## Build and Run the Android App

-The following command will attempt to deploy and run the app to all available devices:
+This command will attempt to deploy and run the app to all available devices:

 ```sh
 $ mvn clean package android:deploy android:run